Wologman/Mental_Health/04_Anxiety Management.md

 - Take a break after an hour, and get away from the screen during them.
 Use the super-productivity pomodoro timer if this helps.

 - Don’t over-work, it’s not productive, and it will come at the expense of social or exercise time, which are also important, 32 is the new 40.
-4 hours of focused work like programming or maths + 1-2 for admin each day is already winning.
+Four hours of focused work like programming or maths + 1-2 for admin each day is already winning.

 [1] It is covered in [The Upside of Stress](https://www.penguin.co.nz/books/the-upside-of-stress-9780091955267) by Kelly McGonigal.
 Also in [TED talk ](https://www.ted.com/talks/kelly_mcgonigal_how_to_make_stress_your_friend?language=en) she gave.